Quantization of symplectic fibrations and canonical metrics: Introduction

 \end{theorem}

-The existence of a Kähler-Einstein metric implies strong conditions on the complex manifold $(X,J)$, and the appropriate generalization to general complex manifolds is the notion of Kähler metrics of constant \emph{scalar curvature} $\scal(\om)\in\cinf(X,\R)$ as defined by \eqref{scalcurvdef}, of which Kähler-Einstein metrics are a special case.
-The appropriate extension of Theorem \ref{mainthKE} to such metrics, which is given by the Theorem \ref{estspecSpth} of Section \ref{balsec}, uses in addition the notion of \emph{balanced metrics}, introduced by Donaldson in \cite{Don01} in the context of his program towards the search for canonical K\"ahler metrics in complex geometry.
-From Section \ref{vbcase} until the end of the paper, we complete the study started in \cite[\S\,4]{IKPS19} and \cite{Ioo20,Ioo21} of the applications of Berezin-Toeplitz quantization to this program.
+This shows in particular that the Berezin transform admits a positive \emph{spectral gap}, controlled by the first positive eigenvalue of the Kodaira Laplacian at the semiclassical limit as $p\to +\infty$.
+In \cite[Th.\,3.1]{IKPS19}, the estimate \eqref{eq-LB} was established in the case $E=\C$.
+Theorem \ref{mainthvb} thus extends this result in two directions, to the case of a general vector bundle $E$ on one hand, and gives the refined estimate \eqref{mainthKE} in the case $E=\C$ but with the additional assumption that the metric Kähler-Einstein on the other.
+The proof makes use of the quantum-classical correspondance for the Berezin-Toeplitz quantization of vector bundles established by Ma and Marinescu in \cite{MM08b,MM12}.

-The simplest instance of Donaldson's program concerns the case of \emph{Calabi-Yau manifolds}, so that $(X,J)$ admits a holomorphic volume form.
-In this case, the celebrated theorem of Yau in \cite{Yau78} establishes the existence of a Kähler metric \eqref{gTX} satisfying \eqref{KEdef} with $c=0$.
-Such Kähler metrics are called \emph{Ricci-flat}, and are unique in the cohomology class $[\om]\in H^2(X,\R)$.
-In the line of his seminal work in \cite{Don01}, Donaldson introduced in \cite{Don09} a finite dimensional approximation of this Ricci-flat metric, given by a sequence of Hermitian inner products on $H^0(X,L^p)$ for all $p\in\N$, called \emph{$\nu$-balanced products}.
-Here $\nu$ refers to the smooth measure induced by the holomorphic volume form on $X$, and for any $p\in\N$, the associated $\nu$-balanced product is defined as a fixed point of the dynamical system $\TT_{\nu,p}$ acting on a Hermitian inner product $q\in\Prod(H^0(X,L^p))$ by the formula
+In Section \ref{balsec}, we complete the study started in \cite[\S\,4]{IKPS19} and \cite{Ioo20,Ioo21} of the applications of Berezin-Toeplitz quantization to \emph{Donaldson's program} towards the search for canonical K\"ahler metrics in complex geometry. for the approximation of Kähler metrics of \emph{constant scalar curvature}.
+In fact, Donaldson introduced in \cite{Don01,Don05} a finite dimensional approximation of Kähler metrics of \emph{constant scalar curvature}, given by a sequence of Hermitian inner products on $H^0(X,L^p)$ for all $p\in\N$, called \emph{balanced products}.
+Writing $\Prod(H^0(X,L^p))$ for the symmetric space of Hermitian inner products on $H^0(X,L^p)$, balanced products are defined as the fixed points of the dynamical system $\TT_p$ acting on $q\in\Prod(H^0(X,L^p))$ by the formula

-where $h^{FS}_q$ denotes the pullback of the Fubini-Study metric induced by $q$ with respect to the canonical \emph{Kodaira embedding} $X\hookrightarrow\IP(H^0(X,L^p)^*)$.
-The K\"ahler metric \eqref{gTX} induced by $h^{FS}_q$ for a $\nu$-balanced product $q$ is called a \emph{$\nu$-balanced metrics}.
-The existence of such $\nu$-balanced products was established by Bourguignon, Li and Yau in \cite{BLY94}, and their uniqueness has been established by Donaldson in \cite[Prop.\,3]{Don09}.
-Furthermore, Donaldson explains in \cite[p.\,584]{Don09} how to adapt the proof of his celebrated result in \cite{Don01} to show the convergence of the $\nu$-balanced metrics towards the Ricci-flat K\"ahler metric as $p\to+\infty$.
-Finally, he shows in \cite[Prop.\,4]{Don09} that the iterations of the dynamical system $\TT_{\nu,p}$ defined in \eqref{Donitfla} converge towards the $\nu$-balanced product, and conjectures that this convergence is exponentially fast.
-This prediction has been confirmed in \cite[\S\,4]{IKPS19}, showing that these \emph{Donaldson's iterations} furnish an efficient way to approximate numerically the Ricci-flat K\"ahler metric on a Calabi-Yau manifold.